InstituteSafety & HealthFall ProtectionGeneral Industry SafetyFall ProtectionUSAEnglishAnalysisFocus AreaIn Depth (Level 3)

 - Keep the designated area at least six feet from the roof’s edge.

-- Use them only on low-sloping roofs.
+- Use designated areas only on low-sloping roofs.

 - Ensure that work done within six feet of the roof edge uses other fall protection options (such as guardrail systems, safety net systems, and personal fall protection systems).